-Basically, metamodernism is defined as the oscillation between modern and postmodern modes, the rapid dialectic of which creates a new synthetic discourse.
-Functionally, metamodernism is getting straight to the point, or attempting to do so.
-There can be nothing beyond metamodernism; it is a totalizing ideology in the best sense possible, because it implies building permanent peace based on conciliating between past, present, and future.
-“Beyond” metamodernism suggests the particular meaning of “meta-” that I am leading with, to contrast The Dutch School of metamodernism which stresses “between” and “after” postmodernism.
+According to them, metamodernism is basically defined as the oscillation between modern and postmodern modes, the rapid dialectic of which creates a new synthetic discourse, and its manifestation is then largely tracked through art and culture.
+Functionally, metamodernism is getting straight to the point, or attempting to do so, to address the meta-crisis.
+There can be nothing beyond metamodernism; it is a totalizing ideology in the best sense possible, because it implies building permanent peace and sustainability based on conciliating between past, present, and future.
+I go “Beyond” metamodernism to suggest the particular meaning of “meta-” that I am leading with, to go beyond the Dutch School of metamodernism which defines meta- as “between” and “after” postmodernism.

 This is it; metamodernism could evolve to be a superordinate philosophical framework based on the post-2000 historical and cultural moment, and our last chance to abstract (/to model) the truth of the world to emancipate humanity from its own matrix-like culture and systemic entropy.
 One way or another, it will come to define the 21st century.

-Metamodernism emerges in the void of ‘post-post-modernism’, the faulty placeholder which spawned from postmodernism, which of course stemmed from modernism.
+Metamodernism emerges more prominently in the dynamic space of ‘post-post-modernism’, the faulty placeholder which spawned from postmodernism, which of course stemmed from modernism.
 Thus, there is a certain historical trajectory to take into account, and to truly understand meta-(anything), one must in some way graduate through the previous paradigms of thought.

 “The basic stage theory proposed here is: modernist -> postmodernist -> metamodernist.
 So don’t skip past postmodernism, because you will end up with a cheap, empty tin version of metamodernism.
 This goes especially for so-called integralists who have no or almost no conception of the glory of postmodernism.”
 5 Things that make you metamodern, Hanzi Freinacht